taylorlpark/open-driveway/README.md

 # open-driveway

-I'm Taylor, always learning and building on the ServiceNow platform.
+I'm Taylor, always learning and building on the ServiceNow platform. <br>

-Open Driveway is a custom scoped application in ServiceNow that allows work-from-home employees to free up their driveway and rent their unused commuter vehicles.
+Open Driveway is a custom scoped application in ServiceNow that allows work-from-home employees to free up their driveway and rent their unused commuter vehicles. <br>

-You will need:
+You will need: <br>
-a PDI ServiceNow instance
+a PDI ServiceNow instance <br>
-admin role
+admin role <br>
-ServiceNow Agent app
+ServiceNow Agent app <br>